celinekaram99/Vehicle_Detection/README.md

 ## Deployment
 The application is deployed using Firebase.
-You can access the live demo You can try the live demo of the application [here](https://finalproject-667eb.web.app/).
+You can try the live demo of the application [here](https://finalproject-667eb.web.app/).